Fitransyah-Portfolio-Unity-3D/AR-GPS-Coin-Catcher-Prototype/README.md

     - Important : Clear local list allTransactionData
     - Important : Resize the height in scroll rect content
     - Important : Adding 200 pixel if the list populate over index 4

+## Player local data system
+- When completing login and register using PlayerPrefs store user email
+- In home screen request data to server using email in PlayerPrefs
+- Store that data in static class PlayerDataStatic.cs
+- Use static data anywhere in the game
+- This data should be reset when the game start or logout scene
+- As well the PlayerPrefs need to reset when logout
 > Last update 14 August 2022